Why it's doneBy Mayo Clinic Staff

 Rarely, your health care provider might caution against transabdominal chorionic villus sampling — which is done through the abdominal wall — if:

-- Your placenta is located at the back of your uterus and your baby is blocking access to it
+- Your uterus is titled backward and your placenta is located at the back of your uterus

 - American College of Obstetricians and Gynecologists.
-Your Pregnancy and Childbirth Month to Month.
+Birth defects.
+In: Your Pregnancy and Childbirth Month to Month.
 5th ed.
 Washington, D.C.: American College of Obstetricians and Gynecologists; 2010:343.

-- Vincent Corbett J, et al. Laboratory Tests and Diagnostic Procedures with Nursing Diagnoses.
-Upper Saddle River, N.J.: Pearson Education, Inc.; 2013:695.
+- Vincent Corbett J, et al. Diagnostic procedures related to childbearing years.
+Laboratory Tests and Diagnostic Procedures with Nursing Diagnoses.
+8th ed.
+Upper Saddle River, N.J.: Pearson Education, Inc.; 2013.